How can I get a CIE?

-- Electrical installations more than 20 years old: as we saw before, depending on the contract changes you request, your installation may need to be reviewed even if no changes are made to it.
-In this case a new certificate can be issued certifying an old installation.
+- Electrical installations older than 20 years: as we saw before, depending on the changes you request in the contract, it may be necessary for your installation to pass a review, even if nothing has been changed.
+In this case, a new bulletin can be issued certifying an old installation.

-Usually, there are no serious problems and the examination is over in less than half an hour.
-The document must then be registered with the official body, which doesn't usually take more than a week.
+There are not normally any serious problems and the check is completed in less than half an hour.
+The document must then be registered with the official organisation, which should not take more than a week.

-For your Electrical Installation Certificate to be totally valid, it must show:
+For your Electrical Installation Certificate to be completely valid, it must include the following information:

-- Characteristics of the installation: use (domestic, office, hotel…), surface area, maximum permissible power, voltage, details of the General Supply Line, details of the individual branch, meters and details of the protection devices.
+- Characteristics of the installation: use (domestic, office, hotel...), surface area, maximum permissible power, voltage, information about the General Power Line (LGA), data of the individual derivation, meters and information about the protections.

 - Verification measurements.